hypergonial/arc-template/README.md

 # arc-template

 A template to start creating a bot using hikari-arc.
-To see a REST version of this template, see the [`rest` branch](https://github.com/hypergonial/arc-template/tree/rest) of this repository.
+To see a Gateway version of this template, see the [`gateway` branch](https://github.com/hypergonial/arc-template/tree/gateway) of this repository.

 ## Setting up